aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-tga/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML file to TGA via C#" h2="Export MHTML to TGA within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export MHTML to TGA image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are two powerful components that can be used to achieve this goal.

+The first step in the process is to use Aspose.PDF for .NET to export MHTML to JPEG.
+This component provides a wide range of features that make it easy to convert MHTML to JPEG.
+It supports a variety of image formats, including JPEG, PNG, TIFF, and BMP.
+It also provides a range of options for controlling the output quality, such as resolution, compression, and color depth.

+Once the MHTML has been converted to JPEG, the next step is to use Aspose.Imaging for .NET to convert the JPEG to TGA.
+This component provides a comprehensive set of image processing features that make it easy to convert JPEG to TGA.
+It supports a variety of image formats, including TGA, GIF, BMP, and PNG.
+It also provides a range of options for controlling the output quality, such as resolution, compression, and color depth.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export MHTML to TGA image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to TGA.
+By using Aspose.Total for .NET, developers can easily export MHTML to TGA image within any .NET applications in two simple steps.
+First, Aspose.PDF for .NET is used to export MHTML to JPEG.
+Then, Aspose.Imaging for .NET is used to convert the JPEG to TGA.
+This suite of components provides a comprehensive set of features that make it easy to achieve this goal.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}